Ziyadisahchado/ZIC/README.md

 # ZIC
 my web repo
-# This is a portfolio website
+# This is a profile website